coder/coder-v1-cli/docs/coder_update.md

 ### Options

 ```
-      --coder string   coder instance against which to match version
+      --coder string     query this coder instance for the matching version
       --force            do not prompt for confirmation
   -h, --help             help for update
+      --version string   explicitly specify which version to fetch and install
 ```

 ### Options inherited from parent commands